Integrating SF into your project

 Before jumping into migrating SF into your project, let's check out setting up SF's navigation toolbar.
 This is an optional extra and is not required, but is recommended.
 SF is all about fast iteration times, and the purpose of these Quick-Nav tools helps make iterating even faster by offering buttons to quickly open core SF components or other related assets.

 To implement this toolbar into your project, we need to go ahead and insert a "Startup Py Script" inside of our project settings that executes on engine startup to create the toolbar mentioned above.
 To find your "Startup Py Scripts", open up your Project Settings > Plugins > Python and create a new entry under the Startup Scripts segment.
-From there, insert this segment of py into that new entry and restart your project.
+From there, insert thisarrow-up-right segment of py into that new entry and restart your project.
 You should now see a "Story Framework" toolbar towards the top of your editor (Next to the PIE buttons).

 2